 -Boost immune system

-But what if your plant based?
-In my office I treat a lot of plant-based patients and love that fact that many people are open to the benefits of eating more fruits and veggies for health and environmental reasons.
+But what if your plant-based?
+In my office, I treat many plant-based patients and love the fact that people are open to the benefits of eating more fruits and veggies for health and environmental reasons.

 Recently I had a patient tell me she was taking vegan” bone broth” and feeling much better!

-Intrigued I searched the web looking for the best vegan “bone broth” recipes that could offer the same nutrient dense profile as the real deal.
-Surprised I found a lot of really great recipes that offer almost the same nutritional benefit as bone broth.
-The only thing I couldn’t find is vegan collagen, but our body makes collagen naturally so eating foods high in amino acids like glycine, lysine, and proline plus getting plenty of zinc and Vitamin C will allow you to make the proper amounts your body needs.
-There are also over the counter supplements that are vegan collagen boosters, and they contain the same vitamins, minerals and amino acids I just described.
+Intrigued, I searched the web, looking for the best vegan “bone broth” recipes that could offer the same nutrient-dense profile as the real deal.
+Surprised, I found many really great recipes that provide almost the same nutritional benefit as bone broth.
+The only thing I couldn’t find is vegan collagen.
+Still, our body makes collagen naturally, so eating foods high in amino acids like glycine, lysine, and proline, plus getting plenty of zinc and Vitamin C, will allow you to make the proper amounts your body needs.
+There are also over-the-counter supplements that are vegan collagen boosters, and they contain the same vitamins, minerals and amino acids I just described.

 -Shiitake mushrooms: Full of B vitamins, vitamin D, zinc, contains all essential amino acids.